-- .1 Design and implement a complete operating PLC system. - .2 The design is to be based upon the supplied Functional Requirements Specification. - .1 Utilize a tag naming convention that extends, and does not conflict with the tag scheme utilized in the Functional Requirements Specification. - .3 The PLC software design is to be supervised and approved (sealed) by a Professional Engineer licensed to practice in Manitoba.
+- .1 Design and implement a complete operating PLC system. - .2 The design is to be based upon the supplied Functional Requirements Specification. - .1 Utilize the tag naming convention as detailed within the City's Tag Naming Standard Document No. 612620-0014-40ER-0001. - .3 The PLC software design is to be supervised and approved (sealed) by a Professional Engineer licensed to practice in Manitoba.